 Teaching athletes how to control their breathing during stretching – and paying particular attention to fully exhaling on each breath – goes a long way to help reduce sympathetic nervous system stimulation, get rid of unwanted tone in the wrong places, effect favorable changes to posture, and make the most of the stretches you’re prescribing.

 I think the folks in the yoga and Pilates worlds have done a good job of drawing attention to the importance of breathing, and we should appreciate that with respect to how static stretching and dynamic flexibility drills are implemented.

 Some Benefit, Others Don’t

 I have a lot of clients/athletes who do absolutely no static stretching, but that’s not to say that it can’t be of benefit to a good chunk of the population.
 Just remember that each body is unique, so no two static stretching programs should be alike in terms of exercise selection and coaching cues.

-From Jon: As this article shows, Eric is a big believer in creating individualized training programs for clients as a means of differentiating yourself in a crowded personal trainer industry.
 His resource, The High Performance Handbook, is one such example.
 Aside from it being a fantastic program for you to follow (he shows you how to individualize it), the best way to learn how to become great at programming is to study the work of the best.
 This is why I view Eric’s program as more of a teaching tool than a training tool.
 Included, in addition to the manual and program, is:

 - A 200+ video library (use these to send to clients too!)